 Marketing used to be simpler.
 Now, you need a full marketing strategy and a dedicated team for every digital channel.
 Nobody expects this to be easy.
 That’s why we recommend creating a content calendar for the year ahead.

 So how does one create a content calendar?
 Start with a spreadsheet—we love Google Sheets.
 Then, start adding important holidays and events relevant to your business.
-After that, create content buckets to cover unique aspects of your business like educational topics, promotions, user-generated content, etc. You can read more tips to create an effective content calendar so you’re proactive instead of reactive this year.
-It’s totally worth spending the time to set up this framework for your annual content.
+After that, create content buckets to cover unique aspects of your business like educational topics, promotions, user-generated content, etc. It’s totally worth spending the time to set up this framework for your annual content.

 2) Do Video and Photo Shoots in Bulk